veighnsche/modeld-go-1/README.md

 - Deployment (systemd): [docs/deployment.md](docs/deployment.md)
 - Metrics: [docs/metrics.md](docs/metrics.md)

+## Internal manager ergonomics

+The orchestration layer lives in `internal/manager/`.

+- Core types and config: `manager.go`, `types.go`, `config.go`
+- Inference entry point: `inference.go`
+- Instance lifecycle: `instance_ensure.go`, `instance_evict.go`
+- Queueing: `queue_admission.go`
+- Status: `status_report.go`
+- Ops/demo: `ops_switch.go`
+- Adapter interface: `adapter_iface.go`
+- Llama adapters:
+  - Real (tagged `llama`): `adapter_llama.go`, plus link hints in `llama_cgo.go`
+  - Stub (no tag): `adapter_llama_stub.go`

+Design goals:

+- Single abstraction for runtimes via `InferenceAdapter`.
+- No external `llama_server` processes; all real inference is in‑process via go‑llama.cpp.
+- Keep package concerns small and discoverable by file naming.

 - No authentication, quotas, or rate limits yet
 - Basic FIFO per-model queues only
 - SSE/WebSocket eventing may be added later; current streaming is NDJSON
 - Metrics/tracing to be added later

+## FAQ

+- __How do I enable real in‑process llama?__
+  Build with `-tags=llama` and set `RealInferEnabled: true` in `manager.ManagerConfig`.
+Also set `LlamaCtx` and `LlamaThreads` as needed.

+- __I get "cannot find -lllama" or runtime loader errors about `libllama.so`.
+What do I do?__
+  Ensure the native llama library is available to the dynamic loader.
+Easiest is to place `libllama.so` next to your built binary; `internal/manager/llama_cgo.go` sets rpath `$ORIGIN` so the loader finds it there.
+Alternatively, install it in a system library path.

+- __Do I need an external `llama_server` process?__
+  No. External server mode was removed.
+All real inference is handled in‑process via `go-skynet/go-llama.cpp`.

+- __Builds succeed but inference returns a dependency error.__
+  Make sure you built with `-tags=llama` and initialized the manager with `RealInferEnabled: true`.
+Without the tag, the stub adapter is used (no CGO) and real inference is disabled.

+- __How do I configure the default model?__
+  Provide your registry via `manager.ManagerConfig.Registry` and set `DefaultModel` to the desired model ID.
+The `Path` field must point to a valid `.gguf` file.

+- __How does streaming work?__
+  `POST /infer` streams NDJSON lines.
+For the real adapter, tokens are forwarded as they are generated.
+A final line includes `done: true` and simple usage info.

+- __How is VRAM usage enforced?__
+  The manager estimates model size from the file size (MB) and evicts least‑recently‑used idle instances when `BudgetMB` would be exceeded (plus `MarginMB`).
+See `internal/manager/instance_evict.go`.

+- __Can I run tests without CGO?__
+  Yes.
+By default (without `-tags=llama`) the stub adapter builds and all manager tests run with no native dependencies.

 ## License